 Wal-Mart currently expresses interest in deploying drones in its warehouse management, parking lots and making deliveries to customers who live close to stores.
 So far, the tests have involved flying the machines past inventory and utilizing automated data collection solutions to report location and movements.
 This allows the company to perform inventory counts in seconds, especially helpful for high places.

 It's not just inventory management, Wal-Mart wants to deliver goods like groceries to local residents.
-These items are easy enough to carry and deliveries of basic supplies in regular intervals is a great candidate for automated equipment.
+These items are easy enough to carry and deliveries of basic supplies at regular intervals is a great candidate for automated equipment.